atom-ocaml/ocaml-indent/README.md

 | `ocaml-indent:selection` | Indent lines containing selection or cursor | <kbd>ctrl-alt-i</kbd> | <kbd>cmd-alt-i</kbd> |
 | `ocaml-indent:file`      | Indent file                                 |                       |                      |

+## Configuration

+The recommended way to configure ocp-indent is with a `.ocp-indent` file in the project directory.
+See `ocp-indent --help` for more information.
+Command line arguments can be configured too if desired.

 ## Installation

 This package requires [language-ocaml] and [ocp-indent].
 For autocompletion, linting and other features, [ocaml-merlin] is recommended.

 ```sh
 apm install language-ocaml ocaml-merlin